qmk/qmk_firmware/docs/mod_tap.md

 ### Changing hold function

 Likewise, the same custom code can also be used to intercept the hold function to send custom user key code.
-The following example uses `LT(0, kc)`, a current-layer Mod-Tap with no practical use, to add cut, copy and paste function to X,C and V keys when they are held down:
+The following example uses `LT(0, kc)` (layer-tap key with no practical use because layer 0 is always active) to add cut, copy and paste function to X,C and V keys when they are held down:

 ```c
 bool process_record_user(uint16_t keycode, keyrecord_t *record) {